-(5) There are two Ordinances: Baptism and the Lord's Supper - An ordinance is something specially commanded and a sacrament is something that communicates grace in a worksbased belief system.
+- (5) There are two Ordinances: Baptism and the Lord's Supper An ordinance is something specially commanded and a sacrament is something that communicates grace in a works based belief system.
 Baptists do not believe in sacraments.
-The only two ordinances that are special are baptism (special identification with Christ Matthew 10.32-33; Romans 10:9) and the Lord's Supper (a spiritual cleansing through repentance and self examination by meditating on one's life).

-(6) There are only two official church offices: Pastor and Deacon - Baptists believe that the man of God responsible for the church and sheep must fulfill spiritual requirements (1 Timothy 3, Titus 1).
-(Hebrews 13:7,17; 1 Corinthians 16:15-16; Acts 20.28; Titus 1:5-7; 1 Peter 5:1-2).
+The only two ordinances that are special are baptism (special identification with Christ Mat 10.32-33; Rom 10:9) and the Lord's Supper (a spiritual cleansing through repentance and self examination by meditating on one's life). - (6) There are only two official church offices: Pastor and Deacon Baptists believe that the man of God responsible for the church and sheep has to fulfill spiritual requirements (1Tim 3, Titus 1).
+(Hebrews 13:7,17; 1 Cor 16:15-16; Acts 20.28; Tit 1:5-7; 1 Pet 5:1-2).
 There should be a plurality of elders ministering and governing in a local church, but there should also be one man who is responsible before the Lord for what goes on.
 The elders and the pastor form a leadership and ministry team, and the deacons are God's servants in that place.
-Deacons should not govern, but they should be official servants of the church to relieve the pastoral team from these more secular and non-spiritual jobs.

-(7) The Autonomy of the Local Church - Baptists have always insisted that there should not be any government control or forced influence from other entities on the local church.
-The model of God is that each local church is autonomous in itself, governing itself by men of God that are local members of that church (this eliminates denomination structures controlling churches), and that the church is sustained only by the offerings of that membership, and reproducing itself.
-Reproduction of the membership and ministers should be by that particular church.
+Deacons should not govern but be official servants of the church to relieve the pastoral team from these more secular and nonspiritual jobs. - (7) The Autonomy of the Local Church Baptists have always insisted that there should not be any government control or forced influence from other entities on the local church.
+The model of God is that each local church is autonomous in itself, governing itself by men of God that are local members of that church, and that the church is sustained only by the offerings of that membership, and reproducing itself.
+Reproduction of the membership and ministers should be by that particular church. - (8) Separation of Church and State Some groups put this under point number 7, saying they do not receive state funds or support.